Welcome to one of the seven wonders of the world: The Great Barrier Reef!

 Sea Turtles: Seven species of turtles can be found on The Great Barrier Reef.
 The most common of these species is the Green turtle, which commonly dwells in the coral gardens off our Moore Reef Marine Base.
 The leatherback, olive ridley and loggerhead turtles are endangered, whilst the hawkwsbill and flatback turtles are listed as vulnerable.

 Maori wrasse: Although they can reach up to 6ft in length, the Maori wrasse is a gentle giant!
 The Maori Wrasse is like the superman of The Great Barrier Reef and munches on the deadly crown of thorn starfish!
 Maori wrasse are capable of 'sequential hermaphroditism', which is a process in which the fish changes sex from male to female when the dominant male dies or leaves the area.

-Our resident Maori Wrasse Wally is seen off our Moore Reef pontoon on a daily basis and loves to get up close and personal with those on a Cairns snorkelling tour!
+Our resident Maori Wrasse Wally is seen off our Moore Reef Marine Base on a daily basis and loves to get up close and personal with those on a Cairns snorkelling tour!